ncssar/sartopo_python/docs/source/index.rst

 Local cache
 -----------
 If the session is associated with a hosted map, this module will keep a local cache of the entire map data structure.
-This reduces the number of web requests needed, and the time taken for most tasks.
+This reduces the number of web requests needed, which reduces the time taken for most tasks.

 Sync with callbacks
 -------------------
 To keep the local cache in sync with the hosted map, this module automatically requests and processes updates from the host at the specified sync interval.

 This sync procedure is done in a background thread, so that it doesn't delay or interfere with your code.
 Sync can be paused or disabled if needed.

 You can also write callback functions that will be called whenever map data changes are found during sync.

 Mapless session
 ---------------
 You may want to initialize the session without specifying a map, e.g. if you need to start by checking the list of available maps.

 You can open a 'mapless' session by simply omitting the mapID argument when you initialize the session.
 In that case, you can open a map later, within the same session, with .openMap().

 Any of the 'account data access methods' will work in a mapless session.
 Most of the other class methods require an open map, so will fail with an error message if called in a mapless session.

 Fixed choices